itsallcode/hamcrest-auto-matcher/README.md

     signing.secretKeyRingFile=<path to secret keyring file>
     ```

-2. Increment version number in `build.gradle` and `README.md`, commit and push.
+2. Increment version number in `build.gradle` and `README.md`, update `CHANGELOG.md`, commit and push.
 3. Optional: run the following command to do a dry-run:

     ```sh